AnnieL1229/foodcom-recipe-analysis/README.md

 ### Not Missing at Random (NMAR) Analysis

 One NMAR example could be the **"description"** column because missing values here are likely intentional rather than random.
 Since the description is an optional summary rather than essential cooking instructions, users may choose to skip it.
 A missing description might indicate that the recipe is too simple to require one or that the contributor put minimal effort into the submission.
-For example, a gourmet dish may have a detailed description highlighting its uniqueness, while a basic recipe may have none at all.
+For example, a gourmet dish may have a detailed description to highlight its uniqueness, while a basic recipe may have none at all.

 ### Missingness Dependency

-To assess potential biases in the dataset, I explored the missingness of the **"rating"** column.
+We explored the missingness of the **"rating"** column.
 Since user ratings reflect how recipes are perceived, understanding whether missing ratings occur randomly or are influenced by specific factors is crucial.
-To investigate whether missing ratings (avg_rating) depend on other features, we conducted permutation tests on prop_total_fat and n_steps.
+To investigate whether missing ratings (`avg_rating`) depend on other features, we conducted permutation tests on `prop_total_fat` and `n_steps`.

 **1. Testing Dependency on `prop_total_fat`**

-To determine whether the missingness of `avg_rating` is related to the fat content of a recipe, I conducted a permutation test using `prop_total_fat`.

 - **Null Hypothesis (H₀):** The missingness of `avg_rating` is independent of `prop_total_fat`.
 - **Alternative Hypothesis (H₁):** The missingness of `avg_rating` depends on `prop_total_fat`, meaning recipes with missing ratings systematically differ in fat content.